Tabibito-AI/Talk-Screen-AI/README.md

-# Voice　AI　Chatbot with Screen Sharing
+# Voice　AI　Chatbot with Screen Sharing for Mac OS

 ## Get started with the Gemini API
 This project requires a Gemini API key.
 Additionally, please be sure to use earphones or headphones to prevent audio loop errors.